8ff/udarp/README.md

 # Universal Digital Radio Protocol written in Golang
 ![logo](media/logo.svg)

 `UDARP` is an advanced digital radio protocol that enables reliable HF communication in noisy environments.
-Its flexibility offers a wide range of features, including messaging, control, BBS, SMS, email, and beacons, and is designed to work with low power transmitters.
-Whether you need to establish communication in remote areas or transmit data over long distances, UDARP provides a powerful and efficient solution.
+Its flexibility offers a wide range of features, including messaging, control, BBS, SMS, ema[...]

+---

+## Project Status Update 🚦

+**August 2025:**
+The UDARP project has not been abandoned!
+I'm now back working on it again, but development will continue as time allows.
+Please note that the Maps functionality is currently down, but there's still a plan to bring it back in future updates.
+Thank you for your continued interest and support!

+---

 ## Announcing the New Maps Service: [map.udarp.com](http://map.udarp.com) 🎉 🥳 🍾
 Introducing new, free maps service at [map.udarp.com](http://map.udarp.com)!
-Visualize UDARP, WSPR, FT4/8, VARAC, JT65 and other transmissions for a deeper understanding of radio spectrum and signal performance tracking.
-Ideal for amateurs, professionals, or radio enthusiasts, explore signal data through interactive maps at [map.udarp.com](http://map.udarp.com)!
+Visualize UDARP, WSPR, FT4/8, VARAC, JT65 and other transmissions for a deeper understanding of radio spectrum and signal p[...]
 ![map](media/map_demo.png)

 ## Join the UDARP Community 🎉
 We invite you to become a part of our growing community of developers, enthusiasts, and users who share a passion for UDARP.
-Connect with like-minded individuals, exchange ideas, discuss features, and contribute to the project's growth.
-To get started, join our vibrant community on [Slack](https://join.slack.com/t/udarp/shared_invite/zt-1sd4e2l39-R2pdafaylJ0uCc7wmhYioQ) and [Groups.io](https://groups.io/g/udarp/signup?u=8269483101481904438).
-By participating in these platforms, you'll gain access to valuable resources, receive support from fellow members, and stay updated on the latest news and announcements.
-Don't miss this opportunity to collaborate, learn, and help shape the future of UDARP!
+Connect with like-minded individuals, exchange ideas, discuss features, and[...]

 ## Usage
 ### Run